Moscow International Film Festival

 The Moscow International Film Festival (Моско́вский междунаро́дный кинофестива́ль, translit.
-Moskóvskiy myezhdunaródniy kinofyestivál; abbreviated as MIFF) is the film festival first held in Moscow in 1935 and became regular since 1959.
+Moskóvskiy myezhdunaródniy kinofyestivál; abbreviated as MIFF) is a film festival first held in Moscow in 1935 and became regular since 1959.
 From its inception to 1959, it was held every second year in July, alternating with the Karlovy Vary festival.
 The festival has been held annually since 1999.
 In reaction to the 2022 Russian invasion of Ukraine, the FIAPF (Fédération Internationale des Associations de Producteurs de Films, translated as the International Federation of Film Producers Associations) paused the accreditation of the festival until further notice.

 The festival's top prize is the statue of Saint George slaying the dragon, as represented on the Coat of Arms of Moscow.
 Nikita Mikhalkov has been the festival's president since 2000.
 Over the years, the Stanislavsky Award—"I Believe.
 Konstantin Stanislavsky" for acting achievements was awarded to Jack Nicholson, Jeanne Moreau, Meryl Streep, Harvey Keitel, Fanny Ardant, Daniel Olbrychski, Gérard Depardieu, Oleg Yankovsky, Isabelle Huppert, Emmanuelle Beart, and Helen Mirren.
 In 2012, this prize was awarded to French actress Catherine Deneuve.
 In 2012 the jury was headed by the Brazilian director Hector Babenco.
 Among the members of the Jury were prominent filmmakers from different countries: the famous French director and actor Jean-Marc Barr; the Bulgarian director Javor Gardev; Adriana Chiesa di Palma, a producer from Italy; Sergei Loban from Russia.
 The "Perspectives" Jury was chaired by the filmmaker Marina Razbezhkina (Russia).
 The program director of the Festival is Kirill Razlogov.

 History

 In 1997 it was announced that the festival would be held once a year instead of bi-annually.
 Due to financial problems, the festival was not held in 1998.
 From 1999 to 2019, Nikita Mikhalkov became the president of the Festival.
-In 2015, the festival started to be held annually.
 Since 2006, the documentary program "Free Thought" has appeared in the framework of the Festival.
 In 2011, it was announced that the competition of documentary films in the MIFF was resumed.

 In reaction to the 2022 Russian invasion of Ukraine, the FIAPF (International Federation of Film Producers Associations) paused the accreditation of the Moscow International Film Festival and the Message to Man International Film Festival (held in St Petersburg) until further notice.